Client wedding information

 The most important bit of the day!

 If you’re having confetti as you exit the ceremony, it’s great idea to have your bridal party hand out confetti as you sign the register, or round guests up before you exit so they know where to go to get their throw on.
-Everyone will want to give you a congratulatory hug at this point, so have bask in it!
+Everyone will want to give you a congratulatory hug at this point, so bask in it!

 The Big Day – confetti